top of page

-Yoggism, full name Yogg Interest Theory, is a philosophical framework built on the idea that the source of all normative value is the Fulfillment of Interests.
+Yogg Interest Theory, aka Yoggism, is an individualist philosophical framework built on the Fulfillment of Interests as the source of Ethics.

-This is posited as a more rational alternative to Kantian Ethics, Utilitarianism, the
+This is posited as a more rational and individualist alternative to Kantian Ethics, Utilitarianism, the

 --Content Usage--

-The Texts and Info Posters present on this page, relating to Yogg Interest Theory, can be redistributed with credit to TonyTCB / jimmybob.
-Do not redistribute without credit.
+The Texts, Theories, Ideas, and Info Posters present on this page, relating to Yoggism, can be freely redistributed with credit to TonyTCB.

 Details of the Theory - Info Posters